Kevin-qt/Kevin-qt/README.md

 - 👋 Hi, I’m @Kevin-qt
 - 👀 I’m interested in quantitative analysis and its application in financial industry
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently learning machine learning and data science
-- 💞️ I’m looking to collaborate on different interesting python projects
+- 💞️ I’m looking to collaborate on different interesting projects
 - 📫 How to reach me?
 You can drop me an email at kevinqtb@gmail.com to tell me your thoughts or anything that you are happy to share!

 <!---